SYL748/Zork/README.md

-cd into the folder then run these commands
+cd into the Zork-Main then run these commands
 ```
 javac Zork/*.java
 java Zork.Zork